DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Administrative law**: used by government agencies to effectively carry out their day-to-day business
   - **Compliance**: Organizations may find themselves subject to a wide variety of laws, and regulations imposed by regulatory agencies or contractual obligation
     - **Payment Card Industry Data Security Standard (PCI DSS)** - governs the security of credit card information and is enforced through the terms of a merchant agreement between a business that accepts CC payments, and the bank that processes the business' transactions
     - **Sarbanes-Oxley (SOX)** - financial systems may be audited to ensure security controls are sufficient to ensure compliance with SOX.
-It protects investors.
+It protects investors.  required publicly traded companies to implement a wide range of controls intended to minimize conflicts of interest, provide investors with appropriate risk information, place civil and criminal penalties on executives for providing false financial disclosures, and provide protections for whistleblowers who report inappropriate actions to regulators.
     - **Gramm-Leach-Bliley Act (GLBA)** - affects banks, insurance companies, and credit providers; included a number of limitations on the types of information that could be exchanged even among subsidiaries of the same corp, and required financial institutions to provide written privacy policies to all their customers
     - **Health Insurance Portability and Accountability Act (HIPAA)** - privacy and security regulations requiring strict security measures for hospitals, physicians, insurance companies, and other organizations that process or store private medical information about individuals; also clearly defines the rights of individuals who are the subject of medical records and requires organizations that maintain such records to disclose these rights in writing
     - **Federal Information Security Management Act (FISMA)** - requires federal agencies to implement an information security program that covers the agency's operations and contractors
     - **Computer Fraud and Abuse Act (CFAA)** (as amended) - protects computers used by the government or in interstate commerce from a variety of abuses
     - **ITIL**  British Government standard that describes IT service managment and the structured fitting of security into an organization
     - **Electronic Communications Privacy Act (ECPA)** - passed in 1986 to expand and revise federal wiretapping and electronic eavesdropping provisions, making it a crime to intercept or procure electronic communications, and includes important provisions that protect a person’s wire and electronic communications from being intercepted by another private individual
+    - **The Lanham Act** regulates the issuance of trademarks to protect intellectual property.
     - **Digital Millennium Copyright Act** - prohibits the circumvention of copyright protection mechanisms placed in digital media and limits the liability of internet service providers for the activities of their users
 - 1.4.2 Privacy requirements
     - European Union's **General Data Protection Regulation (GDPR)** - replaced Data Protection Directive (DPD), purpose is to provide a single, harmonized law that covers data throughout the EU